Search & Read

 “Now listen to the wisdom of yoga which will free you from bondage to action.
 In this yoga, no effort is wasted, nor are any unsuitable results produced.
 Even very little karma yoga protects one from great fear.” ~ Bhagavad Gita

 The topic of karma yoga.
 Endlessly repeat it.
 People go to a yoga class to feel good, but not to gain the understanding that they are good.
-To explain that you are the endless source of goodness itself is a too subtle of an investigation for many in the beginning of their spiritual lives.
+To explain that you are the endless source of goodness itself is too subtle of an investigation for many at the beginning of their spiritual lives.
 This leads us to the subject of karma yoga.

 Karma yoga is the best way to purify and qualify the mind for liberation.
 Irrespective of the type of activity you perform, it is a practical practice that accommodates all temperaments.
 Whether you are like that Mexican mouse Speedy Gonzales (rajasic in nature) or dull like Eeyore the donkey (tamasic), no problem, karma yoga’s got your back!

-Not only does it prepare the mind to reflect and contemplate subtle investigations like “what is liberation and how can I realize my limitless nature?,” it also provides the platform for a practical lifestyle.
+Not only does it prepare the mind to reflect and contemplate subtle investigations like “what is liberation and how can I realize my limitless nature?” it also provides the platform for a practical lifestyle.
 Karma yoga in conjunction with guna management (triguna vibhava yoga) is the springboard to liberation.
 But let’s put liberation aside for now.

 What is karma yoga?
 Karma yoga is the understanding that the person (jiva) has the right to act but is not the dispenser of the results.
 He/she performs appropriate and timely action whilst understanding that the results are dished out according to the needs of the total.
 The total cares no more for the jiva than it does for the microbiome critters that call your body home.
 Sometimes you get what you want and sometimes not.